waltribeiro/burger-view-controller/README.md

-# burger-for-life
+# Burger View Controller
-Burger for Life! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Burger View Controller is a burger restaurant app based off of the Model View Controller.
+Customers can input the names of burgers they'd like to eat.

 ## Demonstration:
 ![burger view controller](public/img/hypno-burger-1.png)